wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/cloud-native-observability-dashboards.md

 | **Error Rate**                | A visualization of the total number of errors that have occurred for the API service over time.      |
 | **Response Time**             | A visualization of the time taken by the API service to respond to requests over time.               |

+### Purpose

+- To understand the performance of a selected API service in terms of the number of requests it processes within a given time duration, the number/percentage of errors that has resulted, and the time taken by the API service to respond to requests.

+- To understand the client demand for the related business based on the number of requests received by the API service.

+### Recommended action

+- If the number of requests/response time is too high, deploy the API service in more nodes in the cluster so that the throughput is divided.

+- If there are errors, check the mediation flow of the API service and make changes to prevent the errors.

 ## Inbound Endpoint dashboard

 In the Inbound endpoint dashboard, we can view information related to a specific Inbound endpoint.
 We can download this dashboard from here.
 In this dashboard, it will show us Up Time,, All Request Count, Successful Request Count, Error Count, Error Percentage, Deployed Node Count, Request Rate, Error Rate and Response Time.
 Basically this dashboard shows us the overall statistics related to an Inbound endpoint.